yuukis/yamanashi-event-icalendar/README.md

 This is a simple script that generates a calendar of tech events in Yamanashi Prefecture in iCalendar format and uploads it to a public repository.

-This script obtains event data from [Connpass](https://conpass.com) via API and converts it to iCalendar format.
+This script obtains event data from [Yamanashi Developer Hub](https://hub.yamanashi.dev) via API and converts it to iCalendar format.

 The iCalendar file is available at the following URL